nuclearsalmon/project-accela/README.md

 # Project Accela
-A modular framework for building plugin-driven virtual networks - for hackers to explore and exploit.
-Enjoy ;)
+A modular framework for building plugin-driven virtual networks and server software.

 ## The concept
 The basic idea is that any user can write a plugin and load it into the network,